Wye Valley Railway: Tintern Wireworks branch

 The delay to 1874 had resulted in a reassessment of the route of the line.
 In particular the route at Tintern took the line to the east of the town, and the station was some distance away.
 A petition was raised by residents and industrialists at Tintern, asking for a branch line to serve the Tintern town and the Wireworks factory there.
-This was agreed to, and a remarkable undertaking was given by the Wye Valley Company in the Wye valley Railway (amendment) Act 1875: the branch was to be ready by 1 November 1874, and be for the exclusive use of the landowners.
+This was agreed to, and a remarkable undertaking was given by the Wye Valley Company in the Wye Valley Railway Amendment Act 1875 (38 & 39 Vict. c. li): the branch was to be ready by 1 November 1874, and be for the exclusive use of the landowners.
 No charge was to be made for transportation on the branch.
 The company was to pay £3,086 for the land, but the branch was not to become part of the Wye Valley Railway Company undertakings without the consent of the landowners.

 The branch involved a substantial bridge over the river Wye, 207 ft in length, but was nevertheless ready for traffic on 6 August 1875, although the Wye Valley Railway main line was not yet open.
 Meanwhile, the Wireworks, the principal producer of business on the line, had ceased trading.
 The line lay dormant until the early 1880s when the Abbey Wire and Tinplate Company established a business there, but this ceased trading in 1901.
 However the hoped-for passenger station was not made: the branch was to serve industrial locations only.